 - Does the student seek challenges to grow into a stronger leader?

 - Does the applicant motivate others and serve as a positive role model?

 - Do you have any concerns about this student’s character?
 If you do have concerns, should we contact you if the student is considered as a finalist for any program?

 Including a specific example of how the student has demonstrated servant leadership and articulating the impact of the leadership skills demonstrated by the student will further strengthen the recommendation and impact the judges favorably.

-The student has been asked to provide recommenders with the essay articulating their most significant endeavor since attending college.
+REGARDING TRANSFER STUDENTS (eligible for programs with a December 1st deadline): The student has been asked to provide recommenders with the essay articulating their most significant endeavor since attending college.
 Specifically, judges review this endeavor for originality, initiative, degree of difficulty, results and benefit to society (lasting impact), and they look to the recommender to provide further knowledge of this endeavor.
 This example is instrumental in evaluating the student’s leadership abilities and commitment to service.
 Recommenders should confirm this endeavor occurred and that the results accomplished are correct as indicated by the student.
 If the applicant does not provide this essay, recommenders should consider sharing this missing piece with the judges.

 Recommenders may also provide any further comments regarding the nature of the endeavor or evidence of originality, initiative, degree of difficulty, and results or benefit to society that were perhaps not articulated by the student.
 If recommenders would like to clarify the student’s essay, they may include their comments in the letter of recommendation.

 This recommendation should specifically address the leadership example the student discussed in the "significant endeavor" essay.
 Failure to provide a leadership example and commentary on the essay response may make the scholarship application less competitive.
 To facilitate this, the student has been asked to provide the recommender with a copy of the essay.